-Joanne Antrim, Ph.D., Chair of Advanced Literacy Hannah Meineke, Ph.D., Coordinator of Placements Clarissa Rosas, Ph.D., Chair of Special Education Carol Trovall, M.A., Chair of Undergraduate Teacher Education
+Joanne Antrim, Ph.D., Chair of Advanced Literacy Hannah Meineke, Ph.D., Coordinator of Placements Carol Trovall, M.A., Chair of Undergraduate Teacher Education

 TEACHER EDUCATION PROGRAMS

 The academic majors are designed to prepare teacher candidates for certification in various subjects from early childhood through 12th grade.
 Each program provides a strong foundation in research-based effective teaching practices.
 Education courses often include field experiences beginning in the first year with fieldwork and culminating during the senior year with a semester-long (at least 70 full days) clinical teaching experience.
 Teacher candidates will complete fieldwork and clinical teaching in a variety of public and/or private school settings.
 LTD students' field experiences will also include Lutheran schools.